 How You Can Teach Your Baby During This Stage

 When you gently stroke the baby with your hand or introduce objects with varying textures to the womb, the baby begins to recognize and respond to these movements.
 This sensory input travels to the brain and triggers responses in the corresponding areas (5).
 Isn’t it astonishing?

 2. Through Sight

-No your baby doesn’t exist in complete darkness when in the womb.
-Did you know that both natural and artificial light can reach the baby through the womb with different intensities?
-In fact, many researchers have found that babies are more likely to see dots in the shape of a human face while in the womb (6).
-This shows that babies have a window to and react to the outside world way before they even join it.
+Contrary to what you might think, your baby is not enveloped in complete darkness while in the womb.
+Surprisingly, both natural and artificial light can penetrate the womb with varying degrees of intensity.
+In fact, numerous studies have indicated that babies can perceive patterns resembling a human face while in the womb (6).
+This reveals that babies have a unique vantage point into and react to the external world long before they make their entrance into it.

 3. Through Hearing

 This might seem surprising but babies can hear while they are in the womb.
-How else do you think they are able to recognise the voice of their mother?
+How else do you think they are able to recognize the voice of their mother?
 It is with the sense of hearing that they are able to capture and perceive many of the things, situations, and people around them.
 The sounds made around them are registered and the babies keep them.
-However, they may not be able to remember some of the sounds in the future.
-At about 18 weeks into the pregnancy, the baby will be able to listen to the mom’s stomach sounds and heartbeat (7).
+Nonetheless, it’s important to note that some of these sounds may not be retained in the baby’s memory for the future.
+Around the 18th week of pregnancy, the baby becomes capable of hearing the sounds of the mother’s stomach and heartbeat (7).